SchoolOfCode/mealthings/backend_mh/README.md

 Draggable list

 // Murray
-today's recipe screen needs ingredient quantities today's recipe screen needs scroll view for method and ingredients today's recipe screen potato rostis with beetrool horseradish image isn't showing add padding to today's recipe title and remove white border Change icon color if selected burger menu spacing
+Login screen tapping outside the keyboard should close the keyboard Are we caching (AsyncStorage) the recipe shopping list?
-Loading spash screen
+Implement counter for today's recipe so a different set of recipes show add padding to today's recipe title and remove white border Change icon color if selected burger menu spacing
-Are we caching (AsyncStorage) the recipe shopping list?
+Loading splash screen
 Request recipes that dont fight preferances / allergies.
 Make a lower resolution image for logo spacing on placeholder text in forms
-Add button to stop hiding password in password fields Login screen tapping outside the keyboard should close the keyboard Add padding above title on random recipe screen
+Add button to stop hiding password in password fields Add padding above title on random recipe screen